editsons/console-manager/README.md

 # Console Manager
-Console Manger allows you to control multiple consoles (cmd.exe) on windows.
+Console Manger allows you to control multiple consoles (cmd.exe) on Windows.
 You can move and resize them as they were one unit.

 # Usage
 Press 'Ctrl + NumPad_Add' to open a new console.